andrewmarklloyd/pi-sensor/README.md

 ### Server

-Golang server using MQTT messaging and Redis for data storage.
+Golang server using Mosquitto messaging and Redis for data storage.

 ### Agent